 1. The evacuation walkways and staircases with maintenance structures shall meet the following requirements:

-It should be installed on the wall and cylinder on both sides of the walkway and staircase with less than 1 m from the ground and the height of the staircase;
+It shall be installed on the wall and cylinder on both sides of the walkway and staircase with less than 1 m from the ground and the height of the staircase;

-When the safety exit or evacuation door is on the side of the evacuation walkways, the direction marker lights that point to the safety exit or evacuation door should be installed above the evacuation walkways;
+When the safety exit or evacuation door is on the side of the evacuation walkways, the direction marker lights that point to the safety exit or evacuation door shall be installed above the evacuation walkways;

 When the marker plane of the direction marker light is perpendicular to the evacuation direction, the spacing of the light fitting shall not be more than 20 m; when the marker plane of the direction light is parallel to the evacuation direction, the spacing of the light fitting shall not be greater than 10 m.